iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The two methods [IModelDb.getIModelCoordinatesFromGeoCoordinates]($backend) and [IModelDb.getGeoCoordinatesFromIModelCoordinates]($backend) used to take a string argument that was a stringified [IModelCoordinatesRequestProps]($common) and [GeoCoordinatesRequestProps]($common) respectively.
 Those arguments were changed to accept the interfaces directly.
 You should remove `JSON.stringify` from your code if you get compile errors.

-#### Coordinate Conversion between iModel GeographicCRS and any other GeographicCRS
+#### Coordinate conversion between iModel GeographicCRS and any other GeographicCRS

 Coordinate conversions is now possible between the iModel Geographic Coordinate Reference System and any other Geographic Coordinate Reference System.
 Prior to this version, coordinate conversions were limited to those between the iModel Geographic Coordinate Reference System and latitude/longitude of a specified datum, usually WGS84.